KLab/mysql-bootcamp/transaction.rst

     MySQL can select transaction isolation level.
 It's default is "repeatable read".
     This chapter suppose this transaction isolation level.

+    Other isolation levels are:

+        - read uncommitted
+        - read committed
+        - serialized

 autocommit
 ===========
 MySQL has **autocommit** mode that is default on.